 Warnings about fire

 The final victory of God is also an important part of the picture.
 Everything will be brought under the control of Christ, for he has redeemed all creation (1 Corinthians 15:20-24; Colossians 1:20).
 Everything will be set right.
 Even death and Hades will be destroyed in the end (Revelation 20:14).
-The Bible does not tell us how hell fits into that picture, nor do we claim to know.
-We simply trust that God, full of righteousness and mercy, will conclude it all in the best possible way.
+The Bible does not tell us how hell fits into that picture.
+We trust that God, full of righteousness and mercy, will conclude it in the best possible way.

 Of all that Jesus taught about hell, the most important thing is that Jesus is the solution to the problem.
 In him, there is no condemnation (Romans 8:1).
 He is the way, the truth and the life eternal.